 This year, the company dialed it back a bit.
 Samsung pushed Android 10 beta software to the Galaxy S10, Galaxy Note 10, Galaxy S9, and Galaxy Note 9, but left other models out of the process.

-If Samsung does decide to release a Galaxy S8 Android 10 update, there’s a chance it rolls out a beta for the Galaxy S8 and Galaxy S8+, but we wouldn’t hold our breath.
+If Samsung does decide to release a Galaxy S8 Android 10 update, there’s a chance it rolls out a beta for the Galaxy S8 and Galaxy S8+, but don’t hold your breath at this point.

-We haven’t heard anything about a potential Galaxy S8 Android 10 beta either so we aren’t expecting a surprise release at this point.
+We haven’t heard anything about a Galaxy S8 Android 10 beta so we aren’t expecting a surprise release.

 Galaxy S8 Android 10 Update